hichamelaaouad/Log4j/README.md

 The repository contains a `.idea/` folder which is a [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) project file.
 The IDE can be used to easily run and debug the `log4j` functionality.

-just follow me in the video
+just follow me in the video.

 # the video link: